passthejoe/blogPoster/README.md

 To run the script, you need the Ruby programming language, a compatible text editor and a few Ruby gems.

-Aside from a text editor, you need to have the following Ruby gems installed:
+Aside from a text editor, you need to install the following Ruby gems:

 * `Nokogiri`
 * `Twitter`
 * `net-sftp`
 * `net-ping`
-* `mastodon-api` (When this functionality goes live)
+* `mastodon-api`

 And if you are running this program on Windows: